percona/pmm/source/install/virtual-appliance.rst

    The IP address appears above the login prompt.

-|pmm-server| uses DHCP for security reasons, and thus you need to check the PMM
-Server console in order to identify the address.
+PMM Server uses DHCP for security reasons, and thus you need to check the PMM Server console in order to identify the address.